zhangbri/tails_of_war/README.md

 </p>

 ## 📬 Contact
 Got queries or suggestions?
-Feel free to reach out to me at zhangbri@umich.edu.
+Feel free to reach out via email at [zhangbri@umich.edu](mailto:zhangbri@umich.edu), or connect with me on [LinkedIn](https://www.linkedin.com/in/zhangbri/).
+I’m open to suggestions, collaborations, and discussions.